Paul Schicke

 Sassy Galapagos Sea Lion looking away

 The Galapagos is a true year round destination.
 There is really no better or worse time to go.
 In part this is because the Galapagos are right on the equator so that air and water temperatures change very little over the course of a year.
-In addition, almost all of the animal species you will see arrived in the Galapagos because they floated in or were blown in and do not migrate.
+In addition, almost all of the Galapagos animals you will see arrived in the Galapagos because they floated in or were blown in and do not migrate.
 This means species like the Galapagos penguin, flightless cormorant, marine iguana, land iguana, blue footed boobie, Galapagos hawk, fur sea lion, California sea lion and other species spend the entire year in the Galapagos.
 The waved albatross is one of the few species that migrates and is best seen in spring and summer.

 Traveler enjoying a Galapagos white sand beach with sleepy Galapagos sea lions